 - A night in a mountain refuge (until 15th September)

 - The high Tre Cime and the flower-strewn walk to Misurina

 - The Lake at Misurina (1700m)

 - Fresh milk from mountain herds

 - Sophisticated Cortina

-This route features the following characteristics and interests: Mountains, History
+This route features the following characteristics and interests: Mountains, Drive to route, History

 Combining this walk with a trip to Salzburg, Verona or Venice.
 Staying an extra night in Cortina at the end, or by the lake at Misurina.
 For the more adventurous, Cortina has several via ferrata nearby which you may like to consider while you're in the area (not bookable through On Foot).